-Wireshark is a stable and long established packet tracing GUI.
-Aside from sniffing packets, it also gives investigators a means of examining and analysing the results.
+Wireshark is a stable and long-established packet tracing GUI.
+Aside from sniffing packets, it also gives investigators a means of examining and analyzing the results.
 Wireshark is available for all major platforms from the following link:

 - Wireshark Download (opens in a new window – external site).

 Once you have Wireshark installed and running you should see the following window.

 In the capture panel you should see the interfaces that are available on your system.
 Click the interface where your Diffusion traffic is being sent.
 Click Start.
 Wireshark should now be recording the packets being sent a received over your chosen interface.
 Note: When running OS X or Linux it is necessary to run Wireshark using administrator privileges using the

 When finished recording, save the file in the .pcapng (or .pcap if .pcapng is not available) format.